 HILL VS. J.M.
 IRRIGATIONS INC.; COOK COUNTY; $5,750,000 SETTLEMENT

-To this point, he brought expert economic testimony to project his loss in earnings due to the incident.
+The injured victim brought expert economic testimony to project his loss in earnings due to the incident.
 After this strong showing and faced with his already significant brain injuries, the defendants offered to settle at $5,750,000.

-MCCLOUD VS. GOODYEAR; COOK COUNTY; $15,000,000 JURY AWARD
+McCLOUD VS. GOODYEAR; COOK COUNTY; $15,000,000 JURY AWARD

-In this products liability case, a motorcyclist sued the manufacturer of the tires she had on her bike when they gave out and the malfunction led to her being thrown to the ground of an interstate highway.
-The force of the fall inflicted her with an extreme head injury and required around-the-clock medical attention for the rest of her life.
+In this products liability case, a motorcyclist sued the manufacturer of the tires she had on her bike when they gave out, and the malfunction led to her being thrown to the ground of an interstate highway.
+The force of the fall injured her neck and head, leading to a subdural hematoma and skull fracture.
+She required around-the-clock medical attention for the rest of her life.

 VITHA VS. STAPLES; MCHENRY COUNTY; $151,000 JURY AWARD

-The plaintiff in this case got hit head-on as he drove his motorcycle down a busy public street when the defendant's vehicle tried to make a left turn through his lane.
+The plaintiff, in this case, got hit head-on as he drove his motorcycle down a busy public street when the defendant's vehicle tried to make a left turn through his lane.

 Among other injuries, he claimed the incident left him with significant head and lumbar pains.
-The defendant not only denied liability but also claimed that the plaintiff was exaggerated his injuries.
+The defendant not only denied liability but also claimed that the plaintiff exaggerated his head injuries.
 The jury returned a $151,000 award for the plaintiff for medical bills, pain and suffering, and other damages.

 Motorcycle accidents are like a tornado in the lives of the victims and their families.
 Whole lives are disrupted and put on pause as the tragedy unfolds before them.
 Our firm specializes in helping them so that their burden will be lighter.